US and China's tug-of-war over Koreas

 By the street, men and women squat behind rugs carrying their produce, a pile of fresh lychees in their dusky red skins, pale aubergines and live chickens in cages.

-At night the restaurants along the promenade turn on their neon lights, and people exercising to Chinese music are lit by the vivid glow from the blues and greens and reds of the Sino-Korean friendship bridge as it heads apparently into the void.'Bridge to nowhere'
+At night the restaurants along the promenade turn on their neon lights, and people exercising to Chinese music are lit by the vivid glow from the blues and greens and reds of the Sino-Korean friendship bridge as it heads apparently into the void.

 The bridge alongside it literally heads nowhere.
 It was bombed in the Korean War and never repaired, ending abruptly, cut off mid-river.